 In addition to this problem, they directed the water away from the drains that were already installed in two places.
 Why would this make sense?

-The fixes for these problems are pretty simple for the gutter company to fix, you just need to ask.
+The fixes for these problems are pretty simple for any professional gutter installation company, you just need to ask.

-3.) assuming that they installed your gutters correctly
+3.) assuming that they installed your complete gutter system correctly

-After you get your gutters installed you need to walk around the borders of your home IN THE RAIN.
-I’m sure your gutters are up there, but they may not even be sending water the right way.
+After you get your home’s gutters installed the best way to make sure they are functioning properly is to walk around the borders of your home IN THE RAIN.
+I’m sure your gutters are up there, but the big question is are they diverting water the right way.
 Mine weren’t.

-My gutters were installed by a very reputable company, but on both sides of my house they didn’t slope the gutters enough to direct the water in the right direction.
-Water was flowing out the end of the gutter that’s supposed to be blocked.
+My gutters were installed by a very reputable professional company, but on both sides of my house they didn’t have the proper slope for the gutters to direct the water in the right direction.
+Water was flowing out the ends of the gutters that were supposed to be blocked with end caps.

-The fix for this problem is to remount the gutters at more of an angle, which they CAN and DID do.
+The fix for this problem is to remount the gutters at the correct slope, which they CAN and DID do.

 4.)
 Not getting covers on your gutters

-It’s possible to clean your gutters out with a gutter cleaning tool like this.
-However, they require much less frequent cleaning if you get the covers installed over the gutter.
-These covers do raise the price several hundred dollars, but they are worth it in the long run if you don’t want to clean your gutters every year.
+It’s possible to clean your gutters out with a gutter cleaning tool like this or hire professional gutter cleaners.
+However, they require much less frequent cleaning if you get some sort of gutter guard system installed over the gutter.
+These covers come with additional costs which could be up to several hundred dollars, but they are worth it in the long run if you don’t want to clean your gutters every year

 It depends on how big your house is and whether your home is one story or more.
-It also depends on what size gutter you buy and whether you get them covered.
+It also depends on what size gutter you buy and whether you get gutter guards.
 To give you an idea I got a few quotes from different gutter companies in Dallas.